Quantitative Asset and Risk Management

 Lehrveranstaltung Fundamentals of EconomicsECTS Credits 3.00Sprache EnglischStudienplan BBSemester 1 WSIncoming

-After the successful completion of the course student are able to list the most important financial institutions and explain their tasks.
-The students can differentiate market phenomena in the short and in the long term perspective.
-Additionally the students are able to describe different economic models.
+After the successful completion of the course student are able to list the most important financial institutions and illustrate their tasks.
+They can examine market phenomena and categorize and interpret them in the short and in the long-term perspective.
+Additionally, students can outline different economic models and articulate mayor implications.

 Lehrveranstaltung Fundamentals of FinanceECTS Credits 5.00Sprache EnglischStudienplan BBSemester 1 WSIncoming

-After the successful completion of the course students are able to describe the most important financial products and financial markets.
-The students can apply the models of basic portfolio theory and outline advantages and disadvantages of these models.
-Furthermore the students are able to calculate various key figures for stocks, bonds and derivatives and interpret them.
+After the successful completion of the course students are able to categorize the most important financial products, outline mayor characteristics and list important financial markets.
+They can apply the models of basic portfolio theory for determining optimal portfolios and comment on advantages and disadvantages of these models.
+Furthermore, the students can calculate various key figures for stocks, bonds and derivatives and interpret them and assess risk and return characteristics of various financial products.

 Lehrveranstaltung Fundamentals of Mathematics and StatisticsECTS Credits 4.00Sprache EnglischStudienplan BBSemester 1 WSIncoming